Imperfect Competition in Markets for Short-Circuit Current Services: Introduction

-In this work, we start by describing SCC constraints and verifying their effectiveness in a linear form.
-Then, for each network at hand, buses that face potential short-circuit risk are identified, and marginal prices for SCC services offered by various SGs are computed.
-Finally, the UC bilevel problem representing the market is solved via a primal-dual formulation, allowing to analyze the impact of strategic operation of different thermal units on the market outcome.
+In this work, we start by describing SCC constraints and verifying their effectiveness in a linear form, laying the foundation for formulating the SCC market model.
+Then, we identify buses at risk of insufficient SCC and compute marginal prices for SCC services via the marginal unit pricing method proposed by \cite{chu2024pricing}, establishing a baseline to quantify perfect-competition market outcomes.
+Finally, the UC bilevel problem, which represents both energy and SCC service markets, is solved via a primal-dual formulation, enabling strategic analysis of how SGs at advantageous electrical positions exploit market power, and how such behavior impacts market clearing.

-Specifically, the novel contributions of this work are: \begin{enumerate} \item For the first time, a market formulation considering SCC as a service is proposed, by means of a bilevel optimization model.
-The non-convexity in the problem, due to the binary commitment state of SGs, is addressed via a primal-dual reformulation. \item The proposed model allows to provide the first analysis of imperfect competition in markets for SCC services.
-We demonstrate that strategic SGs could achieve up to triple revenues from SCC markets, highlighting the need to carefully design these markets. \end{enumerate}
+Specifically, the novel contributions of this work are: \begin{enumerate} \item This paper presents a novel market formulation of SCC as a service using a bilevel optimization model, where the non-convexity arising from the binary commitment of SGs is handled through a primal–dual reformulation. \item The proposed model enables an analysis of imperfect competition in SCC service markets, showing that strategic SGs can earn up to three times higher revenues by raising ancillary service prices and operating for longer periods, which underscores the importance of careful market design. \end{enumerate}

 The remainder of this paper is structured as follows: Section \ref{SCC Constrained bilevel Problem Modeling} describes modeling of the SCC constraint and its application in the bilevel model.
 Section \ref{Solution Methodology} explains how to tackle the non-convexity of the model by primal-dual reformulation.
-Section \ref{Case Studies} includes relevant case studies to analyze market power issues, while Section \ref{Conclusion} gives the conclusion and suggests lines for future work.
+Section \ref{Case Studies} includes relevant case studies to analyze market power issues and potential measures to mitigate such issues, while Section \ref{Conclusion} gives the conclusion and suggests lines for future work.
+Notably, the core work of this paper is the SCC‑constrained bilevel formulation with a tractable primal–dual restructuring.